New Tech Makes Growing Older Gracefully a Bit Easier

 With devices that are nearly invisible in the ear canal and small devices hidden behind the ear, most new users tell me that their family and friends don’t even notice that they’re wearing hearing aids.
 I see many of my patients go from trying to hide their hearing concerns to showing off their new hearing aids and what they can do to all their friends.

 I regularly see older adults who report imbalance while standing and walking but who hesitate to use a walker or a cane for fear of appearing weak and unable to live independently.

 While safety is a priority and I often recommend a cane/walker to my patients who are at risk of falling, I have many patients who choose not to use them.
 I’ve seen my patients get creative.
 One older man came to all of his appointments holding onto a wheeled suitcase for stability.
 And I met a charismatic woman who adopted a large dog to hold onto while walking.

 So what else is there to do?
 Vestibular rehabilitation therapy (VRT) is a type of physical therapy that teaches older adults techniques to avoid falls, maintain balance and feel comfortable while standing and walking.
 This type of therapy can boost older adults’ self-confidence when navigating their environment.
 It can also help cultivate their body awareness, which helps older patients avoid bumps and scrapes.
 VRT is also used to manage balance concerns that stem from certain problems in the inner ear.

 Many people think that feeling dizzy is a normal part of getting older, and too often the cause of the dizziness goes undiscovered or ignored.
 Your doctor can help identify why the dizziness happens and suggest appropriate treatment to resolve or manage the problem before it impacts your balance.

-Dr. Brianna Kuzbyt is an audiologist at the University of Miami Health System.
+Written by Dr. Brianna Kuzbyt, an audiologist at the University of Miami Health System.